AmirrezaFarnamTaheri/MassConfigMerger/README.md

 focuses on speed testing, this script is meant for fast aggregation of working links.
 The tool now performs light syntax validation—for instance, Shadowsocks and Trojan links must include an `@host:port`—and malformed entries are skipped.
+It also outputs a `clash.yaml` file that works in both Clash and Clash Meta.

 ### Setup